iTomxy/ml-template/latex/notes.md

 \end{table}
 ```

+## table in figure

+Inspect the TeX source of figure 1 in [(iclr'25) Hydra-SGG: Hybrid Relation Assignment for One-stage Scene Graph Generation](https://arxiv.org/abs/2409.10262): use `\put` and `\scalebox` to write those texts and table cells manually.

 # Abbreviations

 - Note: (some of) these may be already defined by the template, e.g. the `cvpr.sty` in [4].